 This unique restoration philosophy resolved a well-known dilemma for owners of historically significant cars.
-One can choose to preserve the past, by keeping a car in its time-worn, but original condition.
+One can preserve the past, by keeping a car in its time-worn, but original condition.
 Or instead, one can recreate the past, by restoring a car to perfection, while losing the originality fever.
 The restoration of 002 cleverly accomplishes both, by preserving the unrestored original, and painstakingly recreating the most historic point in the car’s past.